|

 not used until the second generation.
 The second generation of

-Pokémon began in 2000 with the release of Pokémon
+Pokemon began in 2000 with the release of Pokemon

 Gold and Silver for Game Boy Color.
 Like the previous generation,

-an enhanced remake titled Pokémon Crystal was later released.
+an enhanced remake titled Pokemon Crystal was later released.

-The second generation introduced 100 new species of Pokémon
+The second generation introduced 100 new species of Pokemon

 (starting with Chikorita and ending with Celebi), for a total of

-251 Pokémon to collect, train, and battle.
-The Pokémon
+251 Pokemon to collect, train, and battle.
+The Pokemon

 mini was a handheld game console released in December 2001 in Japan